-We offer three different systems to convert thatched roofs – your choice will depend on the condition of the thatch roof at present as well as whether you want to retain the original structure of the roof or renovate entirely:
+We offer three different systems to convert thatched roofs – your choice will depend on the current condition of the roof, as well as whether you want to keep the original structure of the roof or renovate entirely:

-Keep the original pole structure of the roof - remove all thatch covering and replace with tiles or roof sheeting.
-This option removes all of the thatch from the roof and opens the house or building up during the process of conversion.
-It allows for more options on the choice of internal finishes such as ceilings; many clients decide to re-lay a thin layer of thatch over the laths to create a thatch ceiling which retains the warmth and rustic feeling of the inside of the home.
-When you convert thatch to tiles using this method insulation needs to be installed between the ceiling and roof tiles to ensure heat management in the home.
+Keep the original pole structure of the roof, remove all thatch and replace with tiles or roof sheeting.
+This option removes all of the thatch from the roof and opens the house or building up during the process of re-roofing.
+This method gives you more options on the choice of internal finishes such as ceilings.
+Some clients decide re-lay a thin layer of thatch over the laths to create a thatch ceiling.
+This retains the warmth and rustic feeling of the inside of a thatched home.
+When you convert thatch to tiles using this method, extra insulation needs to be installed between the ceiling and roof tiles to ensure heat management in the home.

 Renovate & Reconstruct

-This system is for those looking to totally renovate and re-construct their roof; the entire roof covering and structure are removed, the roof is redesigned and reconstructed from scratch.
-In this case the roof can be constructed with pre-fabricated trusses as per our trussed roof construction or with a pole structure built on site.
+This system is for those looking to totally renovate and re-construct their roof.
+The entire roof covering and structure are removed, the roof is redesigned and constructed from scratch.
+In this case the roof can be constructed with pre-fabricated trusses or with a pole structure built on site.
 You can redesign and renovate your roof entirely, choosing a new roof covering, internal and eave ceilings and gutter systems.
 Often clients choose this system as a part of a larger renovation.

 There is lots of choice of roofing when changing a thatched roof to tiles or roof sheeting.
 Your choice will depend on the shape of the roof structure, the location and climate of your home and your personal preference of how you want the roof to look.